-If you are looking for the best business books for women, you have come to the right place.
+If you are looking for the best business books for women to help you launch your career -or business- you have come to the right place.

 I have read a ton of them while researching for my course.

-This post will also include the best career books for women, and the best books for female founders (best entrepreneurship books for women).
+This post will also include the best career books for women, and the best books for female founders (ie.: best entrepreneurship books for women).

 So let’s start: